Mariupol's defenders dig in for last stand as Russia threatens to 'filter' out men - KTVZ

 As fighting continued in Mariupol, it has also intensified in other parts of the country.
 Ukrainian officials in the Kharkiv and Luhansk regions reported heavy bombardments by Russian forces Monday, acknowledging a retreat from one important town but claiming to have successfully repulsed Russian attacks elsewhere.

 Meanwhile, the western city of Lviv, seen as a safe haven due to its proximity to the border, also came under attack on Monday.
-Maksym Kozytskyy, the Lviv regional military governor, said three missile strikes hit warehouses that were not being used by the military, and a fourth hit a tire-repair shop.
+Maksym Kozytskyy, the Lviv regional military governor, said three missile strikes hit military warehouses that were not being used by the armed forces, and a fourth hit a tire-repair shop.
 Seven people have died, he said.

 Strategic city, nearly gone